XPMUser/XPMUser.github.io/README.md

 There are also forks of my mods.
 Check them out whenever you get the chance!
 They're awesome!

-If you want to add a house item to your house in 2014-2015's versions, Definitive, Ultimate, or Prodidows versions in 2014-2015 Mode, drag the gold, the price, or the bottom from the gold or the price to drag a house item, & then put the house item wherever you want to put it.
+If you want to add a house item to your house in 2014-2015's versions, Definitive, Ultimate, or Prodidows versions in 2014-2015 Mode, drag the gold or the price of the house item to drag a house item, & then put the house item wherever you want to put it.

 ## Disclaimers